cbilinski101/mars_news/README.md

 This project was developed with the assistance of the following resources:

 - **Turtoring Session** – Provided guidance on data analysis and README formatting.
-- **Xpert Learning Assistant** – Provided guidance on SQLAlchemy and data analysis.
+- **Xpert Learning Assistant** – Provided guidance on and data analysis.
 - **GitLab UofT Activities** – Supplied foundational activities and exercises for analysis.
 - **ChatGPT** – Assisted with code, explanations, and README formatting.